cirosantilli/git-tutorial/index.md

 A repo that only contains the files that are inside `.git`.

-This is what github stores for you: no need to store the files also!
+This is what GitHub stores for you: no need to store the files also!

 There are some operations that you can only do/cannot do on a bare repo: